 Comic Book Style Miniature Painting

 Most miniature painting advice points you toward smooth blends, thin layers, and invisible transitions.
-This is the opposite of that — bold black lines, punchy highlights, flat reads from across the table.
-Comic book style.
+This is the opposite of that.
+This is bold black lines, punchy highlights, flat reads from across the table.
+Comic book style-ish.

 What Makes It Comic Book